Guides on Caring for Living Things

 Remember that any messes the kids make will be yours to clean up, even if the parents insist not to worry about it.
 Because yes, your parents raised you not to make messes for other people, and that includes people you work for.
 This means you have to be stubborn as hell with the children too, insisting they help you put the clutter away even when they cry.
 It’s not your job to spoil them; that’s what grandparents are for.

 Don’t make any promises you can’t keep.
-The kids will remember the passing mention of putting on a lemonade stand, and when the air quality is too low to even play outside because of a wildfire in Canada, they will still beg and insist that people will walk by and pay $4 for a cup of grocery-store lemonade.
+They’ll remember the passing mention of putting on a lemonade stand, and when the air quality is too low to even play outside because of a wildfire in Canada, they will still beg and insist that people will walk by and pay $4 for a cup of grocery-store lemonade.

 If you give them a gift, be prepared: it will disappear within the week.
 Or a day.